Andromedans/andromeda/docs/install.md

     git clone git@github.com:Andromedans/andromeda.git

-or consider [forking it](https://github.com/Andromedans/andromeda#fork-destination-box) if you indent do contribute to the project.
+or consider [forking it](https://github.com/Andromedans/andromeda#fork-destination-box) if you indent do experiment with it, or contribute to the project.

+To build Andromeda, run the command

+    dune build

-To build Andromeda type `make` at the command line.
-This will create the executable `andromeda.native`.
-You can run the tests in the `test` subfolder with `make test`.
+in the `andromeda` folder.
+This will create the executable `./andromeda.exe`.
+You can also run tests with

-The file `prelude.m31` contains basic definitions and is loaded when Andromeda is started (unless the option `--no-prelude` is given).
+    dune runtest

+If you see no input, the tests passed.

+#### Usage

+You may run the compiled executable `andromeda.exe`.
+For basic usage and command-line options, run

+    ./andromeda.exe --help